In Person: Received 30 days before Election Day. If that day is a weekend or holiday, then the deadline is the first day after the weekend or holiday.

 Louisiana voter ID

-Bring one of the following (plus more if you’re a fist time LA voter, see below):
+If you are voting in person in Louisiana (including during early voting), you must present one of the following forms of valid photo ID at the time you vote (plus more if you’re a fist time LA voter, see below):

 Another generally recognized picture ID card that contains your name and signature